max-programming/max2048game/README.md

-Simple JS Game made by Max Programming and designed by me.
+Simple JS Game made by me and designed by DevIbrahim.